indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 **v=d80f** This is the git commit that was used to build the binary.
 You can see this commit in the https://github.com/indexsupply/code repo by the following command

+**nblocks=1** The number of blocks that were processed in a processing loop.
+If you are backfilling then this value will be min(batch_size/concurrency, num_blocks_behind).
+Otherwise, during incremental processing, it should be 1.

+**nrpc=2** The number of JSON RPC requests that were made during a processing loop.
+In most cases the value will be 2.
+1 to find out about the latest block and another to get the logs.

+**nrows=0** The number of rows inserted into Postgres during the processing loop.
+Some blocks won't match your integrations and the value will be 0.
+Otherwise it will often correspond to the number of transactions of events that were matched during a processing loop.

 ```
 git show d80f --stat
 commit d80f21e11cfc68df06b74cb44c9f1f6b2b172165 (tag: v1.0beta)